NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **delay**
 > Changes the text in targeted element(s) after 1 second - used for dynamically generated elements, such as a member directory.
 Note that the Default Text must match the text that is being replaced.

+`delay` function will trigger the `replace` function after a 1 second delay if "Default Text" is present (otherwise it triggers `text` function).

 **EXAMPLE:**
 ```text
 Replacement Text: Coordonnées